divyagit21/DDiary/README.md

-# DDiary - Journal & Mood Tracker App
+# DDiary - Journal & Mood Tracker Website

 This is a full-stack journaling and mood tracking app built with Node.js, Express, MongoDB, and React.
 It features encrypted journals, user authentication, and analysis.